5 Steps to Calculating the ROI for Animated VideosWilliam Gadea 01.24.2017

 If you haven’t evaluated the performance of your video – do it – and if you’re on the fence about making a video, run some numbers to see if it makes sense for you.

-Animated video provides measureable value for a lot more companies than currently use it – you just have to calculate your ROI.
+Animation for business provides measureable value for a lot more companies than currently use it – you just have to calculate your ROI.

 Have fun crunching those numbers!